o-zhongchong/leetcode/README.md

 ## Description
-Code Backup on Leetcode or HDOJ
+Source Code Backup on Leetcode or HDOJ

-FileName is the id of problems
+FileName is the ID of Problem

-e.g. 1000.cpp is the solution of problem id 1000
+e.g. 1000.cpp is the solution of problem 1000

 HDOJ Directory: HDOJ